Mauitron/StygianSift/README.md

 ![image](https://github.com/user-attachments/assets/d33e391f-7799-4f42-bdcb-20fd9d7321c1)

 I mean, you can look for what ever you want...
-I understand your hands might be busy, The stygian fuzzy search understands your intentions, even if your fingers don't.
+I understand your hands might be busy, The Stygian Fuzzy Search™ understands your intentions, even if your fingers don't.

 ## 🌳 Navigational Tree Sorcery